 |

-3.5 Waste Generated in Operations | Emissions from the disposal and treatment of waste generated in the company’s operations. | Disposal and treatment of waste generated by your organization in facilities: recycling, incineration, composting, and wastewater treatment. |
+3.5 Waste Generated in Operations | Emissions from the disposal and treatment of waste generated in the company’s operations. |

 3.6 Business Travel | Emissions from transportation used by employees for business-related travel.
 This includes travel by airplanes, trains, taxis, and other modes not owned or controlled by the company. |